liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-find.md

 -  I `found` thus that I had been a rich man without any damage to my poverty —— walden

 - ” Such was not my abode, for I `found` myself suddenly neighbor to the birds; not by having imprisoned one, but having caged myself near them —— walden

+-  A lost thing will they never find — you know the poem —— the heart of the matter